Masters of Reality: History

 In 2003, the band covered the song "Devil's Radio" for the album Songs from the Material World: A Tribute to George Harrison.

 The band released its fifth album, Give Us Barabbas, in 2004, a collection of lost tracks opening with the "Ballad of Jody Frosty".

 On August 24, 2009, the band released Pine/Cross Dover.

+Masters of Reality's seventh album, and its first in 16 years, The Archer, was released on April 11, 2025.